sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/immerse-smaa.md

 ![iMMERSE SMAA Main Image](../images/smaa_main.png)

-iMMERSE Anti-Aliasing is Marty's itteration of SMAA.
+iMMERSE: Anti-Aliasing is Marty's itteration of SMAA.
 SMAA is a method of anti-aliasing which is both fast and effective.
 It has became an industry standard since it's initial release, leaving behind other performance-heavy shaders with the same goal.

 SMAA is best used where games only offer solutions such as FXAA or when no anti-aliasing solution is provided at all.